MDdev0/Spigot-MafiaCraft/README.md

 * **Attack**: Hit a player with a Sword, Axe, or Bow.
 Punches do not count to prevent false triggers.
 * **Attacked First**: Be attacked when not attacking anyone for 30 seconds prior.
 * **Attacking First**: Attack someone who has not attacked anyone for 30 seconds.
-* **Unholy Abilities**: Reanimation, Ambrosia, Scatter, Toadify, Fog of War, Vanish, Transform, Convert, Hunting Night
+* **Unholy Abilities**: Reanimation, Ambrosia, Spell Book, Scatter, Toadify, Fog of War, Vanish, Transform, Convert, Hunting Night
   * Unholy Abilities display to Deacons for two complete in-game days (does not reset at sunrise).
 This is refreshed every time an unholy ability is used.
 * Wins by Surviving roles win with **anyone**, even Wins Alone roles.